cuiwanyun/cuiwanyun.github.io/_pages/about.md

   - /about.html
 ---

 Wanyun Cui is an associate professor at the School of Information Management and Engineering, Shanghai University of Finance and Economics.
-He received his PhD from Fudan University in 2017, advised by Wei Wang and Yanghua Xiao.
 His research interests lie at the intersection of language and knowledge.
 Now he is particularly interested in large language models (LLMs).
 He has published 20+ papers in NeurIPS, ICLR, SIGMOD, PVLDB, IJCAI, AAAI, ACL, and EMNLP.
 He has been recognized as an **AI 2000 Most Influential Scholar Honorable Mention (2012-2021, 2013-2022)** and has won the ACM China Outstanding Doctoral Dissertation Nomination Award (top 4 in China) and the ACM Shanghai Outstanding Doctoral Dissertation Award (top 2 in Shanghai).

 **Current Research Projects**